 Writing Research Grant Applications for Qualitative Research

-This one day course will be led by Professor Sue Ziebland and co-tutored by Professor Catherine Pope.
+This one day course is led by Professor Sue Ziebland and Professor Catherine Pope.
 It is for anyone who is writing, or plans to write, a grant application for a qualitative study.
 During a lively and interactive workshop, Professors Ziebland and Pope will explain how to use a tried and tested charting method for helping to structure your proposal.

 Professors Ziebland and Pope have extensive experience of writing research grants for the NIHR, research councils and charities, puzzling over feedback from hundreds of reviewers, celebrating successes, and coping with rejection.